isa-ulisboa/msc-gis/exercises/msc-gis-ex06_crs_QGIS.md

 12. Save the project

-## 7. Ad-hoc measurements using ArcGIS
+## 7. Ad-hoc measurements using QGIS

 1. Set the CRS project to WGS 84 (not projected)

     1.1. …the reason being that the gds in this project are global

-2. Open the Measure tool available from the Map tab
+2. In the Toolbar, open the Measure Line tool (the button is a ruler)

     2.1.
 On the layer EuropeanCaptETRS89, measure distance between capitals